tlawrence-TAG/sql-style-guide/README.md

 ### Use '!=' over '<>'

 Simply because '!=' reads like "not equal" which is closer to how we'd say it out loud.
-However, MS SQL tends to favor '<>'
+However, T-SQL tends to favor '<>'

 ```sql
 -- Good